The national Green Party policies are at policy.greenparty.org.uk

-If you are interested in helping us to form local policies for Craven, whether on one particular issue or one place, or on a range of issues, then contact us on email@example.com From June-December 2015 we will be talking to local people across Craven to update our local manifesto and form 'bottom-up' local policies that are in harmony with the Green Party Philosophical Basis.
+If you are interested in helping us to form local policies for Craven, whether on one particular issue or one place, or on a range of issues, then contact us on email@example.com.
+We talk to local people across Craven to help us regularly update our local manifesto and form 'bottom-up' local policies that are in harmony with the Green Party Philosophical Basis.

 OUR MINI-MANIFESTO FOR SKIPTON & CRAVEN